Insights

 With that it was clear: Google tells us what a good landing page consists of, and if Google can't read what this page is about, then our keyword relevance is probably crippling our quality score!
 (And in turn, causing our average CPCs to be higher than they need to be).
 So we knew what we had to do, we had to make it so Google to read this page.

-Completely re-doing the landing pages was out of the budget, so we took a shortcut approach.
-We transcribed the text within the images and placed it within the code on the back end of the page.
-If you do a Ctrl+F search on the page, you'll actually find the terms you search for, but you can't see them.
 So this essentially created invisible text that Google could actually see.
 We had concerns that taking this approach could incur penalties, but we triple-checked with our Google rep and were told that while it might not give us the results we wanted it would not be in violation of any policies.
 So, would it work?

 Overall Results

-But some keywords experienced better improvement than others (we discovered some important words missing from some campaigns' landing pages…), so the results are much more striking at a more granular level:
+But some keywords experienced better improvement than others (we discovered some important words missing from some campaigns' landing pages), so the results are much more striking at a more granular level:

-What We Saw: Branded Quality Score
+Branded Quality Score Lifts

 Brand keywords are already supposed to have a great quality score, but because Google couldn't read the writing on the wall (so to speak), we had several 3-4 quality score brand keywords.
 Once we made the pages crawlable, our lowest quality score brand keyword was a 7 after just 2 weeks.